drakkan/terraform-provider-sftpgo/docs/resources/group.md

 - `denied_login_methods` (List of String) Disabled login methods.
 Valid values: "publickey", "password", "password-over-SSH", "keyboard-interactive", "publickey+password", "publickey+keyboard-interactive", "TLSCertificate", "TLSCertificate+password"
 - `denied_protocols` (List of String) Disabled protocols.
 Valid values: SSH, FTP, DAV, HTTP
 - `disable_fs_checks` (Boolean) Disable checks for existence and automatic creation of home directory and virtual folders after user login.
 - `enforce_secure_algorithms` (Boolean) If enabled, only secure algorithms are allowed.
 This setting is currently enforced for SSH/SFTP.
-Available in the Enterprise version.
+Available in the Enterprise edition.
 - `external_auth_cache_time` (Number) Defines the cache time, in seconds, for users authenticated using an external auth hook.
 Not set means no cache.
 - `external_auth_disabled` (Boolean) If set, external auth hook will not be executed.
 - `file_patterns` (Attributes List) (see [below for nested schema](#nestedatt--user_settings--filters--file_patterns))